Podolskigutten/lab-segmentation-py/README.md

 Welcome to this lab in the computer vision course [TEK5030] at the University of Oslo.
 In this lab we will experiment with real time image segmentation on image streams from a camera or a prerecorded video.

-Start by cloning this repository on your machine.
+**Start** by cloning this repository on your machine.

 If you want to use prerecorded video, you can download the [videos] (259MB) and unzip them somewhere convenient on your computer[&ast;](#terminal).

 Then, open the project in PyCharm.
+If you are uncertain about how this is done, please take a look at [the intro lab].

 The lab is carried out by following these steps: